 So maybe it’s my fault

 Then there’s me and my inability to not feel ALL the mom guilt.
-Although Zee is a really well behaved child, who can keep herself busy… and although she is a child who notices when I’m looking like a bit of a mombie, and gently suggests that I go lie down in my room, I still suffer from major mom guilt at the mere thought of taking a nap while my child is all alone.
+Although Zee is an amazing little person, who can keep herself busy… and although she is a child who notices when I’m looking like a bit of a mombie, and even gently suggests that I go lie down, I still suffer from major mom guilt at the mere thought of taking a nap while my child is all alone.

 So I guess what we’ve learned from all of this is 1: my daytime sleep deprivation is pretty much self-inflicted; 2: I will only experience the bliss that is a daytime nap when Zee accepts just how wonderful a thing it is, and agrees to have a snooze at the same time… it’s going to be a long wait.